http4k/http4k/README.md

 }
 ```

-The following creates a simple endpoint to as Jetty server, then starts, queries, and stops it.
+The following creates a simple endpoint, binds it to a Jetty server then starts, queries, and stops it.

 ```kotlin
 import org.http4k.client.ApacheClient